Police Say 'Empire' Actor Jussie Smollett Attacked In Possible Hate Crime

 Authorities say the two attackers fled on foot.
 Chicago police say they are gathering video, identifying potential witnesses and trying to establish a timeline of events.

-Police put out a call for anyone who had been in the area at the time to submit information to their tipline.
+Police put out a call for anyone who had been in the area at the time to submit information to their tip line.

 Statement on #ChicagoPolice hate crime investigation.
 We are taking these allegations very seriously and encourage anyone with information to report anonymously to https://t.co/yYAqzcVIfu pic.twitter.com/DxipALHXaz— Anthony Guglielmi (@AJGuglielmi) January 29, 2019